mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/best-practices.md

 ### Actions that apply to specific users
 - Recommendation: Have your plugin register a [popover user actions component](https://developers.mattermost.com/extend/plugins/webapp/reference/#registerPopoverUserActionsComponent).
 This adds your action button to the user profile popover.
-- Examples: ..
+- Examples: Report User plugin; Display extra information about the user from an LDAP server

 ![popover user actions component](/img/extend/bp-user-popover.png)

-### Present extra information on a user profile
+### Extra information on a user profile
 - Recommendation: Have your plugin register a [popover user attribute component](https://developers.mattermost.com/extend/plugins/webapp/reference/#registerPopoverUserAttributesComponent).
 This adds your custom attributes to the user profile popover.
 - Examples: Custom User Attributes plugin